 The Youth Conservation Corps is a summer employment program for young men and women, ages 15 through 18, who work and learn together by participating in conservation work on public lands.
-The program will begin on June 16, 2014, and run for 8 weeks.
-Between 4 and 8 YCC staff will be selected during a drawing of applicant names on April 28, 2014.
+The program begin in June 2016, and run for about 8 weeks.
+Between 4 and 8 YCC staff will be selected during a drawing of applicant names in the spring.

 Conservation education is incorporated into the YCC program.
 This education will highlight the diversity and responsibilities of different National Park Service and U.S. Fish and Wildlife Service areas, introduce participants to the natural and cultural history of the local area, and may involve field trips to surrounding sites.Applications for the YCC summer employment program must be mailed to Lava Beds National Monument, P.O.
-Box 1240, Tulelake, CA 96134, and be postmarked no later than April 25, 2014.
+Box 1240, Tulelake, CA 96134.

-Applicants will be selected on April 28, 2014, and contacted by phone shortly thereafter.
-For more information about the program or to receive an application, please call Bryan Hansen at 530-667-8107.
+Applicants will be selected in the spring, and contacted by phone shortly thereafter.
+For more information about the program or to receive an application, please call Nathan Charlton - YCC Program Manager - 530-667-8107 e-mail us.